sdrhodes/ISTA_420/Homework/T-SQL_Chapter_3_Homework.md

 SELECT C.custid, COUNT(*) AS numorders FROM Sales.Customers AS C LEFT OUTER JOIN Sales.Orders AS O ON C.custid = O.custid GROUP BY C.custid;

+Count record, if it exists, second query counts the record only if there is an orderid.

 ================second query===============
 SELECT C.custid, COUNT(O.orderid) AS numorders FROM Sales.Customers AS C LEFT OUTER JOIN Sales.Orders AS O ON C.custid = O.custid GROUP BY C.custid;

 ### 8. What might be one reason the following query does not return the column custID in this query?
 SELECT C.custid, C.companyname, O.orderid, O.orderdate FROM Sales.Customers AS C LEFT OUTER JOIN Sales.Orders AS O ON C.custid = O.custid WHERE O.orderdate >= ’20160101’;

+Something could be wrong with the data.
+Ie, query is fine, but no date was entered with the order